 The Forest Wolf offers unique outreach programs for public and private schools, nature centers and community groups.
-Each program is 40 to 50 minutes long with up to 25 students.

 Animals and What They Leave Behind

 Hands-on Presentation About the Natural World Seen Through the Eyes of a Wildlife Tracker

 This hands-on presentation offers students the opportunity to intimately connect with animals through the signs they leave behind.
 We will share, skulls & bones, feathers, egg shells, plaster casts of animal tracks and images of these animals.
 Discussion will emphasize the utilization of animal signs to identify the wildlife in one’s backyard.
 Student’s observation skills will be challenged with questions related to these objects encouraging greater understanding of animal morphology, adaptations and survival.

 Don’t miss this great opportunity to provide an intimate, hands on experience!

 This presentation can be adapted for any age group from 7 to 107.

 Fee is $100 plus travel for the first 1 hour presentation.